ktbh4jc/esusu-domain-challenge/readme.md

 When prompted, use the connection string `mongodb+srv://default:FQSqZA0PQdEHJQDM@maascluster0.3daukhq.mongodb.net/?retryWrites=true&w=majority&appName=MaasCluster0`
 Note: The above user will expire on Tuesday April 9.

+## Written portion
+My writeup to questions 3 and 4 can be found in `TheEssayPortion.md`.

 ## Requirements
 Memes as a Service (MaaS) is an API for fetching memes with one API call